easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 ├─ ... (list all 13)

 Result: Developers start to realize VS Code is insufficient.
         "Wait...
 I need all 4 of these tools?
-Q-IDE has them built-in?"
+Top Dog has them built-in?"
 ```

 ---

 ### Month 2: Attack Specific Segments

-**Week 5-6: Launch Q-IDE Game Studio**
+**Week 5-6: Launch Top Dog Game Studio**

 Positioning: "The IDE built for indie game developers"